cryptopoly/CryptopoTools/README.md

 Summary <br />
-.This suppositoriy contains some nifty tools for developing and testing scripts written ".py", ".command", ".sh" and ".desktop".
+This suppository contains some nifty tools for developing and testing scripts written ".py", ".command", ".sh" and ".desktop".
 Great for continuous running and re-running of scripts.
 Saves a bundle of time doing stuff.

-Rules.
+Rules
 1. You'll probably need to enable/trust the files to execute via double-click - if so go to terminal and run <br />
 '-chmod +x *.sh'